Skip to main content

 Throughout the voyage, you'll want to keep your watch set to the ship's time because if you've sailed into a different time zone, the local time will not necessarily match the ship's time.

-If you're sailing from Florida to Mexico, for example, your phone might try and connect to the local time, which is one hour behind.
+If you're sailing from Florida to Mexico, for example, your phone might try to connect to the local time, which is one hour behind.
 You don't want to accidentally miss your ship's all-board time because of this!

 8. Download the app ahead of time